avishettycodes/PG-E-Substation-Operations-AI-Assistant/README.md

 # Real-time Data
 What is the temperature at Substation S-567 right now?
+What is the current temperature at Substation S-999?

 # Geofencing
 Am I within the geofenced area for Transformer T-123?